hyperstudio/hyperstudio.github.com/index.md

 - easy-to-use annotation tools that facilitate linking and comparing primary texts with multi-media source, variation, and adaptation documents;
 - sharable collections of multimedia materials prepared by faculty and student users;
 - filtering and display mechanisms for texts, written annotations, and multimedia annotations;
+- tools for visualizing reader interactions with texts
 - collaboration functionality; and
 - multimedia composition tools.